spliceteam/node-builder/README.md

 # CentOS 7 Node.js builder

-Simple script to automate build and deployment of Node.js release of any supported version desired, except running on CentOS 7!
+Simple script to automate build and deployment of Node.js release of any supported version desired, except now it is running on CentOS 7!

 ## How to use